-Capitalizing on the proven features of CANDU technology, AECL has designed the EC6 to achieve high safety and performance standards consistent with customer expectations for a proven, mid-sized reactor.
+Capitalizing on the proven features of CANDU technology, AECL has designed the EC6 to achieve high safety and performance standards consistent with customer expectations.
 Changes have been made to meet current licensing requirements.
 The resultant EC6 reactor product provides a low-risk evolution of the Qinshan CANDU 6s, while providing safety, maintainability and operability enhancements.
-In this paper we present the basic EC6 design enhancements; AECL works with its customers to assess their individual design requirements.
+We have presented the basic EC6 design enhancements; AECL works with its customers to assess their individual design requirements.